A Guide to Buying Your First Bespoke Suit

 A. Fused: the easiest and cheapest method to construct a jacket where the front panel and lapel facing are backed using iron-on glue called interfacing then sewn together.

-B. Partially Canvassed: a better method of construction that takes more time and hand work.
-A canvas “breast plate” is strategically sewn between the front panel and facing, giving the jacket some internal structure over the chest which makes it more durable and body forming over time.
+B. Half Canvassed: a better method of construction that takes more time and hand work.
+A canvas “chest piece” is strategically sewn between the front panel and facing from the shoulder to the lapel roll line, giving the jacket some internal structure over the chest which makes it more durable and body forming over time, without giving it a “stiff” feel.

-C. Fully Canvassed: the best, and most time consuming, way to tailor a jacket.
-A full-sized layer of canvas (and horse hair in a high-end version) is cut to proportion and carefully inserted between the front panel and facing, giving the jacket the highest level of structure.
-This canvas makes the jacket more flexible, dimensional, durable and allows it to fit better over time as the heat of your body molds the canvas to your shape.
+C. Fully Canvassed: the most time consuming method to tailor a jacket.
+A full-sized layer of canvas is inserted between the front panel and facing, giving the jacket the highest level of structure and rigidity.
+This canvas makes the lower jacket hold a strong sturdy shape and gives the overall a garment a stiffer, more structured drape.

 4. How much handwork is done on the garment?